MultiPoolMiner/MultiPoolMiner/README.txt

         Debug setting, will allow for more detailled logs.
 Any of "SilentlyContinue","Continue","Inquire","Stop", see https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_preference_variables?view=powershell-5.1

 ######## Power configuration (Extensions by UselessGuru) ########
-# MultiPoolMiner (UselessGuru Edition) allows for true profit calculation and deducts power costs (if configured)
+# MultiPoolMiner (UselessGuru Edition) allows for true profit calculation and deducts power costs from earnings (if configured)

 $PowerPricePerKW = 0.3
         Electricity price per kW (in $currency[0]), 0 will disable power cost calculation